Alphawanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all lines in the file /etc/passwd that do not contain "bin" display all lines of the file /etc/ssh/sshd_config starting with a letter replays all characters A and c from input to z and e respectively
+display all lines in the file /etc/passwd that do not contain "bin" display all lines of the file /etc/ssh/sshd_config starting with a letter replays all characters A and c from input to z and e respectively script that removes all letters c and C from input